-Explore the history and culture through the heritage architecture, explore gritty, frantic Chinatown the oldest part of the city, experience cultural diversity through the food and temple hop from mosques to Chinese temples and elaborately decorated Hindu temples and see the colonial architecture in Merdeka Square.
+If you want to learn more about the interesting multicultural history and culture of Malaysia then one of the best things to do in in Kuala Lumpur is to explore the history and culture through the heritage architecture, explore gritty, frantic Chinatown the oldest part of the city, experience cultural diversity through the food and temple hop from mosques to Chinese temples and elaborately decorated Hindu temples and see the colonial architecture in Merdeka Square.
 Various tours depart from the Central Market.
-For more information see malaysiaheritage.net

 Food in Malaysia is wonderfully tasty and varied due to all the different cultures that make up Malaysia.
 Try something new, look around the wet markets, food courts and night markets and surf the street food stalls on bustling Jalan Alor for tasty, varied, diverse, cheap and safe food

 KL is a surprisingly green city.
 In the center rises up the Lake Gardens Park.
 Escape the city and visit the excellent KL Bird Park, National Museum, watch tai chi in the morning or rent a boat on the lake while getting great views of the skyline or explore the nature trails around the bottom of the KL Tower.